mattly/ssdug-graphql/outline.md

 - heavy emphasis on published schmeas with documentation
 - allows for easy client/server-side validation of queries
 - allows for great developer tooling

+## What: Querying with Types, Arguments, and Interfaces

+## What: Mutating with Input Objects

+# How: On the Client

+# How: On the Server